qu'est-ce que le Picon ?

 Where is Picon made?

-Originally of Algerian origin, Picon has been made in Marseille since 1815 and continues to be made today.
+Originally of Algerian origin, Picon has been produced in Marseille since 1815 and continues to be so today.

 The Picon building in Marseille